 - Provide plan information to eligible employees

-A financial advisory firm can do all of that for you, and handle the operation and yearly reviews of the plan.
+A financial advisory firm can do all of that for you, and manage the operation and annual reviews of your 401(k).

-- Advertising your 401(k) plan to potential employees — The term "401(k)" might appear on a job listing in a list of benefits, but many in the job market don't know the full benefits a plan provides.
-We can connect the term "401(k)" to definite steps to people living the golden years of their dreams.
+- Marketing your 401(k) plan to those in the job market — The phrase "401(k)" might appear on a job listing in a list of benefits, but many in the job market don't know the full benefits a plan provides.
+We can connect the term "401(k)" to specific images of a more secure retirement, with a clear road map of how to get there.

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer investment insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to best position employees' money for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to offer investment insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to best position employees' savings for further growth.

 - Compliance — 401(k) plans have different rules and contribution limits.
-Not following them can lead to stiff penalties.
+Not following the rules correctly can lead to harsh fees.
 A financial advisor can help to ensure your recordkeeper and plan administrator do not inadvertently break with the regulations.

-- Fiduciary duty — As a plan sponsor, small business owners have a fiduciary duty to act in the best interest of their employees.
-We are ethically and legally mandated to do what's in your best interest, and in the best interest of your employees and their savings.
+- Fiduciary duty — When offering a retirement plan, small business owners have a fiduciary duty to act in the best interest of plan participants.
+We are ethically and legally required to do what's in your best interest, and in the best interest of your employees and their retirement accounts.

-A financial advisor offers remarkable value to Edwardsville, IL small business owners who want to experience the benefits of a 401(k) plan.
+A financial advisor can provide remarkable value to Edwardsville, IL small business owners who want to experience the benefits of a 401(k) plan.
 By working with a financial advisor, small business owners can save on taxes and make their business more attractive to current and potential employees.

 Call Correct Capital to Start a 401(k) For Your Small Business in Edwardsville, IL

-If you own a small business in Edwardsville, IL, you want to focus on why you started your business – not being bogged down by retirement plan responsibilities you may not have the time, knowledge, or interest to manage.
+If you own a small business in Edwardsville, IL, you want to focus on what you do best and what you're passionate about – not being distracted by administrative tasks you may or may not be knowledgeable about.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small Edwardsville, IL business today, call Correct Capital at 314-930-401(k) or contact us online.